ItsYasiru/personal-site/README.md

       </td>
       <td>
         Worked on a discord bot that ran along side a public mindustry server.
-        The bot is capable of retriving player statistics, match statistics served by a backend API & more.
+        The bot is capable of retriving player statistics, match statistics & game replays served by a backend API & more.
       </td>
     </tr>
   </table>